DooDesch/SweepersHeaven/README.md

 - **Customizable Collection Radius**: Adjust how wide the sweep is for collected items.
 - **Dynamic Visuals**: Collected items are swept aside with added visual impact.
 - **Debug Mode**: Special debug options to test product spawning and sweeping functionality.
+- **Mini Transporter Pickup**: Collect items using the Mini Transporter.

 ## Installation